Because mental health awareness is important every day of the year.

 I continually believed that my life was riddled with deficiencies that I brought on MYSELF and that they would plague me until I die because THAT IS WHO I AM.
 I am a “worrier”, end of.

-As I got older I obviously became aware of mental health and anxiety but point blank refused to believe that it had anything to do with me.
+As I got older I obviously familiarised with mental health awareness and anxiety but point blank refused to believe that it had anything to do with me.
 Instead, I built a life full of crutches, which for a good while enabled me to live a perfectly “normal” life.
 These crutches soon became heavier and I relied on them more and more until one day I broke…. and when I say broke, I’m talking shattered into a thousand pieces (now I think this story can be saved for another post), but I finally accepted that I desperately needed to address my issues.

 I needed to replace my crutches of ignorance, alcohol, work and ridiculous amounts of fitness with safer, more reliable strategies.
 I needed to take note of my true feelings and put actions in place.